North Atlantic Right Whale Conservation Program

 Photo taken under NOAA research permit #15488.

 The North Atlantic right whale, Eubalaena glacialis, is one of the most endangered marine animals in the ocean.
 Only about 400 whales are estimated to be left in the population.
 They are federally-protected under the Endangered Species Act, the Marine Mammal Protection Act and listed as endangered by the IUCN.

 Right whales were once found throughout the North Atlantic Ocean, and they were prized by early whalers due to their slow swimming speeds, coastal habitat use, and thick blubber.
 They were deemed the “right” whale to hunt, thus the name.
 By the early 1700s, right whale numbers were so reduced that they were no longer of economic importance.

 Recovery of the species has been slow for multiple reasons, including a slow reproductive rate and threats from human-related activities, including collisions with ships and entanglement in fishing gear.
-The busy eastern seaboard contains large ports and experiences heavy volumes of cargo ship traffic, and well as extensive use by fisherman, lobsterman, and others making their living from the sea.
+The busy eastern seaboard contains large ports and experiences heavy volumes of cargo ship traffic, as well as extensive use by fisherman, lobsterman, and others making their living from the sea.
 This habitat is shared with the North Atlantic right whale.

 CMA Right Whale Conservation Program

-The CMA Research Institute Right Whale Conservation Program actively monitors right whales during calving season through aerial surveys designed to mitigate ship collisions and document reproductive rates; provides scientific data to marine decision makers on conserving the species; provides assistance during disentanglement events, carcass recovery and necropsies; assists with the collection of genetic material; and participates in tagging projects.
+The CMA Right Whale Conservation Program with funding from Georgia Department of Natural Resources and NOAA actively monitors right whales during calving season through aerial surveys designed to mitigate ship collisions and document reproductive rates, provide scientific data to marine decision makers on conserving the species, provide aerial support to assist efforts to disentangle whales from fishing gear, locate carcasses for recovery and necropsies, and assist with locating whales for genetic sampling and satellite tagging.

 Aerial survey teams monitor right whales.